Flowers2Algernon/English-Learning-Journey/0_listening/001_all the first.md

 [The method -how to use language rather than learn it- Link one](https://www.youtube.com/watch?v=illApgaLgGA&list=WL&index=10&ab_channel=Poly-glot-a-lot )

 ###### So, here is the question, what method or material you should use?

+Self-Assessment Before we dive into the intermediate level, let’s start with a few self-assessment questions to see if this level is suitable for you:

+- Do you currently only remember the letters A, B, and C?
+Are basic grammar concepts like singular/plural and tenses completely unfamiliar to you?

+- Have you never developed the habit of imitating and shadowing native speakers?
+Have you never consistently practiced this for more than three days?

+- Have you never had the habit of regularly listening to English (excluding listening exercises for exams or watching TV shows with Chinese or English subtitles)?

+- Has it been more than three years since you last studied English?

+- Do you feel that your vocabulary is below 3000 words ?

+   If you answered “yes” to more than three of the above questions, then the materials and methods mentioned in this section are not suitable for you.
+Please find a basic course and keep learning.
+The strategies and methods mentioned below are not suitable for you; attempting them may either be too challenging or lead to mental exhaustion and disharmony in your life.
+After completing the self-assessment, let’s move on to formal learning.